Gloria-21/weird_and_wonderful/README.md

 Online aution houses have been evolving during the last ten years and right now are having huge success selling from the traditional antiques, modern art, to the lastest trend, the NFT art.
 In this proyect I will focus in a basic structure as there is time constraining issues.

+This multiple-page website has been created using Flask.
+In it, the user will see a Home page, About, and a Category page where all the different collections can be checked.
+Also, the user will be able to create an account and log in to a profile page, place bids on existing lots, as well as create new lots with items that the user wants to sell.
+Both, the bids and the new lots can be also deleted if the user change his mind.
 ## User stories

+* As a new user I want to be able to create a new account and be part of Weird and Wonderful
+* As a new user I want information of how the action works and upcoming auctions
+* As a member of Weird and Wonderful I want to bid on lots that are interesting for me
+* As a seller I want to create a lot to resell my items
+* As a seller I want to be able to edit and delete my lot as well as see my bids

 ## Features